generable/bmstate/README.md

 ### Known issues in R CMD check

 - A warning can be raised because of a too small `delta_grid` which is due to randomness in simulation of test data for unit tests
-- The exported Stan functions seem to have no bindings
+- The exported Stan functions seem to have no bindings in R code

 These are acceptable warnings/notes that can be ignored for now.